MimiMag/museum-app/Project-01/step-01/03-set-up-html.md

 > ## 👌 Pro-tip
 > Not sure where to find your file?
 In your terminal, in your project directory, print the working directory with `pwd`!

-9. Your page should look like this:
+9. Your page should look like the image below.
+Do you know why the page is empty?
 ![Result](https://cd.sseu.re/Museum_Guide_2018-11-28_18-01-35.png)

 > ## 😱  Sanity Check